 server code and will also validate that the default page content renders the expected text.

-CI/CD pipelines without smoke tests
+Running CI/CD pipelines without smoke tests

 Let’s take a look at an example pipeline config that is designed to run unit tests, build, and push a Docker image to Docker Hub.
-It also uses infrastructure as code (Pulumi) to provision a new Google Kubernetes Engine (GKE) cluster and deploy this release to the cluster.
+The pipeline also uses infrastructure as code (Pulumi) to provision a new Google Kubernetes Engine (GKE) cluster and to deploy this release to the cluster.
 This pipeline config example does not implement smoke tests.
 Please be aware that if you run this specific pipeline example, a new GKE cluster will be created and will live on until you manually run the pulumi destroy

 Caution: Not terminating the infrastructure will result in unexpected costs.